microsoft/dstoolkit-web/knowledgemining.md

 ---
 layout: pageAccelerator
-title: DEMO Single Accelerator Page
+title: Knowledge Mining
-permalink: /DEMO-SingleAcceleratorPage/
+permalink: /knowledgemining/
 ---

 <!--This .md file is meant to serve as a demo for a Single Accelerator Page-->